-Unfortunately, collisions with pedestrians happen all over Texas.
-According to the Texas Department of Transportation, there were 5,684 crashes involving pedestrians in 2018.
+Unfortunately, collisions happen all over Texas.
+According to the Texas Department of Transportation, there were 5,684 crashes involving foot traffic in 2018.
 Of that total, 5,103 resulted in varying degrees of injuries and nearly 700 people were killed.

 A Pedestrian’s Rights in Texas

-As a pedestrian, it’s important to know your legal rights and obligations when it comes to sharing the road with vehicles and cyclists.
+It’s important to know your legal rights and obligations when it comes to sharing the road with vehicles and cyclists.
 The right-of-way laws for pedestrians are established at the state level.
-Under Texas law, vehicles are required to yield to pedestrians in crosswalks, marked or unmarked, when in the same half of the roadway as the pedestrian.
-Pedestrians also have the right-of-way in the following situations:
+Under Texas law, vehicles are required to yield to people using crosswalks, marked or unmarked, when they’re in the same half of the roadway.
+They also have the right-of-way in the following situations:

-- The light facing the pedestrian is green
+- The light facing the person walking is green

 - The light control signal says “walk”

-- The pedestrian is halfway through a crosswalk without a signal
+- They are halfway through a crosswalk without a signal

-- The pedestrian is walking along the side of a road that doesn’t have a sidewalk
+- They are walking along the side of a road that doesn’t have a sidewalk

-- The pedestrian is crossing an alley, driveway, or building entrance
+- They are crossing an alley, driveway, or building entrance

 What to Do If You’re Hit by a Car